-Life is simply too short to not be filled with days of happiness, especially in our homes.
+Life is simply too short not to be filled with days of happiness, especially in our homes.
 So, our goal today (and every day) is to be sure we are surrounded by things that make us happy.

 Gather Up Your Supplies

-Bubble wrap, newspaper, post-it notes.
+Bubble wrap, newspaper, and post-it notes.
 I like to wrap and label each item because it can be quite hard to tell what something is when it’s all wrapped up.

 You will also need labels and markers so you can clearly see what is inside of each tote.
-This is your index and it really is important when putting random items together in one storage container.
+This is your index, and it really is important when putting random items together in one storage container.

 I like to have memento totes for each of my kids.
 This is a great way to share some of the sentimental items from our family that they may want to have themselves someday.
-My grandmother’s dishes, for example, were divided up so each of my boys got a place setting.
+My grandmother’s dishes, for example, were divided up, so each of my boys got a place setting.
 Just something small to remind them of someone that meant a lot to me.
 The trick is to attach a label that explains briefly what it is and why it’s there.